 - Slow down to one-half speed to give your mower’s blade more time to cut the grass evenly.

 - Be extra careful to mow slowly with riding mowers—it’s easy to go too fast with them.

 It is easy to mow too quickly when using a riding mower.
 I get the most even cut when I mow at less than one-half of the mower’s maximum speed.
 If your lawn is a little overgrown, use our tips for cutting tall grass with a riding mower.
 I used those tactics on the one-acre lawn at my family’s farm and still got even cuts months after I’d sharpened my mower’s blade.

-Why is Your Lawn Mower Cutting Uneven?
+Why is Your Lawn Mower Cutting Unevenly?